grafana/tutorials/content/tutorials/grafana-fundamentals.md

 - Click the **Go back** arrow to return to your dashboard.

 The log lines returned by your query are now displayed as annotations in the graph.

+Being able to combine data from multiple data sources in one graph allows you to correlate information from both Prometheus and Loki.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Set up an alert" %}}